MataiMRI/restingSnake/README.md

 - add a note about the user having to run HeudiConv separately to determine populate heuristic.py prior to any run on NeSI

+- add a note about interacting with containers for learning/changing settings
+# inspect image using singularity exec docker://bids/freesurfer recon-all --help

 - how to generate a minimal reproducible conda environment

 ```